I know what you’re thinking.

 Arrange.
 Slice the tomatoes in half through the core and toss them with the syrup in the pan.
 Arrange them, cut side up in a single layer.

 Roll.
-Roll out the puff pastry dough between two pieces of wax paper into a circle about 1 inch larger than your pan.
+Roll out the puff pastry dough between two pieces of wax paper into a circle about 1 inch larger than your pan (so, 7 inches in this case).

 Tuck.
 Transfer the pastry to cover the tomatoes.
 Tuck the edges around the tomatoes.
 Cut several short vent in the pastry.